braingeneers/GcodeGoblin/README.md

 1. Export G-Code with `Export plate sliced file` or similar option
 1. Run `GcodeGoblin` on the generated file
 1. Print the generated file

+Generally, repeating a previous layer with a lower flow rate allows solid bonding of membranes.